kumar-anish/2020fa-final-project-kumar-anish/README.md

-### 4. Run below python for text analyse using word2vec and product summary csv file
+### 4. Run below python for text analyse using word2vec and produce summary csv file
 * python cli.py

 it will product "query_result_file.csv" along with top 3 SQL Log matched with keyword